 A quarter of strokes occur in people of working age.
 Similar to the problems experienced by individuals with traumatic brain injuries, less than half of this working age group resume work (Stroke Association, 2015).

-The aim of the service is to support people to access, maintain or return to employment following a stroke.
-Clinicians typically provide an assessment of memory and concentration following a stroke and write to employers to make recommendations and provide support.
+The aim of the vocational stroke service is to support people to access, maintain or return to employment following a stroke.
+Clinicians typically provide an assessment of memory and concentration following a stroke.
+With the service users’ consent, they often write to employers to offer guidance and make recommendations.
 The service helps people to recognise and manage barriers to successfully returning to work such, supporting them with emotional difficulties, helping them to develop strategies for managing problems with cognition and supporting them to increase confidence.

 Referrals accepted from NHS stroke professionals, GPs and the Stroke Association Community workers.

 Please follow this link to the Getting back to work page on the Stroke Association website

 Please follow this link to a PDF complete guide to work and stroke by the Stroke Association

 Please follow this link to a complete guide to stroke for employers on the Stroke Association website